African-American literature

 African American literature is the body of literature produced in the United States by writers of African descent.
 Phillis Wheatley was an enslaved African woman who became the first African American to publish a book of poetry, which was published in 1773.
 Her collection was titled Poems on Various Subjects, Religious and Moral.
 Olaudah Equiano (c.
 1745–1797) was an African man who wrote The Interesting Narrative of the Life of Olaudah Equiano, an autobiography published in 1789 that became one of the first influential works about the transatlantic slave trade and the experiences of enslaved Africans.
 His work was published sixteen years after Phillis Wheatley's work (c.
 1753–1784).

 Other prominent writers of the 18th century that helped shape the tone and direction of African American literature were David Walker (1796–1830), an abolitionist and writer best known for his Appeal to the Coloured Citizens of the World (1829); Frederick Douglass, who was a former enslaved person who became a prominent abolitionist, orator, and writer famous for his autobiographies, including Narrative of the Life of Frederick Douglass, an American Slave (1845); and Harriet Jacobs, an enslaved woman who wrote Incidents in the Life of a Slave Girl (1861).

-Like most writers, African American writers draw on their every day lived experiences for inspiration on material to write about, therefore African American literature was dominated by autobiographical spiritual narratives throughout much of the 19th century.
-The genre known as slave narratives in the 19th century were accounts by people who had generally escaped from slavery, about their journeys to freedom and ways they claimed their lives.
+Autobiography, memoir, and other forms of life writing are an important part of the African American literary tradition from its beginnings in the late 18th century through the present.
+Slave narratives, one major genre of African American autobiography, are first-person, factual accounts of life under enslavement, escape and fugitivity and, often, the story of how the author attained literacy.

 The Harlem Renaissance of the 1920s was a great period of flowering in literature and the arts, influenced both by writers who came North in the Great Migration and those who were immigrants from Jamaica and other Caribbean islands.
-African American writers have been recognized by the highest awards, including the Nobel Prize given to Toni Morrison in 1993.
+African American writers have been recognized by the highest awards, including the Nobel Prize in Literature awarded to Toni Morrison in 1993.
 Among the themes and issues explored in this literature are the role of African Americans within the larger American society, African American culture, racism, slavery, and social equality.
 African-American writing has tended to incorporate oral forms, such as spirituals, sermons, gospel music, blues, or rap.